GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

   - `LMCO`: Lockheed Martin Corporation.
   - `Michigan`: University of Michigan.
   - `MIT`: Massachusetts Institute of Technology.
-  - `SRI-Cambridge`: The CHERI work by Stanford Research Institute and University of Cambridge.
+  - `SRI-Cambridge`: The CHERI work by SRI International and University of Cambridge.

 - `sourceVariant`: We introduced this parameter to distinguish between the different *flavors* of the CHERI processors, but it seems a solid parameter to have for future compatibilities as it provides a flexible distinction between processors if they came from the same team and flavor/level (coming up).
 Currently, this is only compatible with the `SRI-Cambridge` choice for `binarySource`.
 The acceptable values are `default`, `purecap`, and `temporal`.
 Please refer to the [CHERI wesbite](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) for more details.